 a.
 Counterattack with Nf6 (Petroff)

 White does not spend a tempo to protect the pawn-e4, it gets captured, but then a miracle happens and the pawn-e4 rises again like a Phoenix from the ashes.
 At the same time black got a pawn to d5, so he gets free development.
+Overall it seems to me that the Petroff could be a simple solution for black.

 What happens if black protects the e5-pawn first?